WillYu2004/Project-4/README.md

 Student 2: William Yu (921166191)

 ## Project Status
-This the status of project4 is finished.
-All files are able to compile and have been tested.
+This the status of project4 is not finished.
+All the files and function were written, but cannot pass some tests.

 ## Known Issues:
-The project has no known issues based on testing.
+some tests failed.

 ## Code References:
 Discussion Notes